 The four rose beds in the historic Public Garden are cared for by the Rose Brigade.
 These are volunteer rosarians of the Friends of the Public Garden working in collaboration with the Boston Department of Parks and Recreation.
 The Brigade is made up of men and women of all ages.
 Newcomers are happily welcomed, as are occasional or one-day helpers.
 Gloves, tools, and instructions are supplied.

 During the high season, June through September, the Brigade gathers every Tuesday from 5-7:00 p.m.
+We consider this time as a window – come and leave as your schedule permits.
+Our colorful flag helps everyone find the bed where we are working.
 As the days grow shorter in October we meet earlier.
 Ad hoc projects occur in April, May, and December.
-There is a colorful flag to help everyone find where we are working.

 China Altman, our brigade leader since 1988, says: “Try it and see if it makes you happy.
 No guilt, no meetings, and one party once a year.
 I’ve always found it a particular privilege to take care of the roses here.
 We garden in the middle of a great city, rewarded by talking with passersby and greeted constantly by beautiful roses as they bloom throughout the summer in their own way, unique in the world.”

 For more information contact China Altman at 617-933-9926 or email [email protected].
 Or, call the Friends of the Public Garden, 617-723-8144.